The nuances of good and bad design culture

 Understanding design culture

-Before we dive into the nuances of good and bad design cultures, let's first grasp what design culture is all about.
+Before we get into the differences between good and bad design cultures, let's first understand what design culture is.

 The elements of good design culture